-It’s a lot to pack into a few days, but you won’t want to miss a thing in this vibrant, historic, and fun city!
+It’s a lot to pack into a few days, but you won’t want to miss a thing in this vibrant, historical, and fun city!
 Check out this post for a great 3-day itinerary for Lisbon.

 You May Also Like Fun Things to Do in Lisbon